xieyuheng/fidb-zero/docs/manual/01-data-table.md

-This seems is the most simple solution, but we can not use it, because we want to use subdirectory relation to represent "has one" and "has many" relations, while a file can not have any subdirectory at all.
+This seems is the most simple solution, but we can not use it, because we want to use subdirectory relation to represent "has one" and "has many" relations, but a file can NOT have any subdirectory at all.

 - **Solution 1.1.B:** Using a directory of directories to represent a table, where each subdirectory contains one JSON file named `index.json`